-In this cookbook, we demonstrate how to enhance retrieval performance by implementing hybrid search in your RAG applications.
-We’ll explore how structured metadata can dramatically improve search relevance and precision beyond what vector similarity alone can achieve.
+In this cookbook, we’ll explore the differences between pure vector search and hybrid search approaches that combine vector embeddings with metadata filtering.
+We’ll see how structured metadata can dramatically improve search relevance and precision beyond what vector similarity alone can achieve.

 When users search for products, documents, or other content, they often have specific attributes in mind.
 For example, a shopper might want “red dresses for summer occasions” or a researcher might need “papers on climate change published after 2020.”
 Pure semantic search might miss these nuances, but metadata filtering allows you to combine the power of vector search with explicit attribute filtering.